PgBiel/discordcoolselfbot/README.md

 ```
 node --harmony /Users/GuyCool/Documents/discordcoolselfbot/selfiebot.js
 ```
+Now press enter.
 Done!
 Your selfbot has started on your account, if all steps have been followed correctly. ;)